Gguigre/main-courante-sfcb93/README.md

    - In app.json fill in the Sentry fields in the postPublish hook ("organization", "project", "authToken")
    - In the [monitoring/index.tsx](./src/app/monitoring/index.tsx) file fill in the DSN key you can find here

+### Travis

+8. Create an Expo bot in access-toke section of your [Expo organization settings](https://expo.dev/accounts/<YOUR_ORGANIZATION>/settings/access-tokens)
+9. Go in your Travis settings and add a new Environnement variable EXPO_TOKEN.
+Tha value of your varaible is the Bot access token

+### The End

 At the end of the setup : Remove this section of the Readme

 # Install